Information for Fund Managers

 Albourne will not keep personal data for longer than necessary and will dispose of any such data securely.
-Albourne uses a range of IT security tools on its network in order to protect the information held, including monitoring the sending of data and documents to recipients outside the network, in order to detect unauthorised sharing or transmission of personal data or Albourne confidential material.
+Albourne uses a range of IT security tools on its network to protect the information held, including monitoring the sending of data and documents to recipients outside the network in order to detect unauthorised sharing or transmission of personal data or Albourne confidential material.

 Questions or concerns

 If you have any questions about how Albourne uses your personal data, please email email@example.com.